turingschool/try-turing/frontend-online/pre-work/index.md

 layout: lesson
 ---

-# Back-End Try Coding: Pre-work
+# Front-End Try Coding: Pre-work

 <a href="../">Back to Curriculum Index</a>